fieldtrip/website/tutorial/multivariateanalysis.md

 ### Dimensionality reduction and feature selection

 One important thing to consider when classifying electrophysiological data is that we wish to reduce as much as possible the number of features used to classify the data.
 There are two ways to achieve this: either we map the input data to another space with a smaller number of dimensions or we select a number of dimensions from the original space.
 Going back to our analysis of timelocked data, we could for instance use common spatial patterns (see this [paper](http://dx.doi.org/10.1016/j.neuroimage.2010.06.048) for an explanation) to map our data to a different space.
 Here, instead, we perform a feature selection in the original space using a regularized classification approach.
-This is done by overriding the default classification procedure using the *cfg.mva* fiel
+This is done by overriding the default classification procedure using the *cfg.mva* field:

     cfg         = [];
     cfg.layout  = 'CTF275.lay';